johanthoren/bibcal/README.md

 ## Project status

-The project is pre-alpha and will move quickly.
-Don't expect options or output to be stable until a 1.0 release has been tagged.
+The project is currently in beta stage and will soon tag a 1.0.0 release.

 ## Acknowledgements